Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Experiments

 \section{Experiments}

-This section empirically evaluates our metric and diagnostics across synthetic and real-world settings, guided by three questions: \textbf{Q1:} Does our proposed metric accurately reflect the intrinsic predictability of time series data (Secs.~\ref{sec:gp-toy} and \ref{sec:sota-align})? \textbf{Q2:} What novel insights and observations can be derived from this new metric (Sec.~\ref{sec:drift})? \textbf{Q3:} How can our metric be leveraged to enable more comprehensive evaluation methodologies for forecasting models (Secs.~\ref{sec:lur-band} and \ref{sec:graded})?
+This section empirically evaluates our framework across both controlled synthetic environments and extensive real-world benchmarks.
+Detailed experimental settings are provided in the appendix.
+Our analysis is guided by three research questions: \begin{itemize}[leftmargin=*] \item \textbf{Q1 (Calibration):} Is the proposed SCP metric well-calibrated as an instance-predictability proxy?
+Specifically, does it correlate with empirical forecasting errors in practice, even for complex non-linear models evaluated on real-world data (Secs.~\ref{sec:gp-toy} and \ref{sec:sota-align})? \item \textbf{Q2 (Dynamics):} What insights can this difficulty-aware lens reveal about time-varying data characteristics, such as predictability drift (Sec.~\ref{sec:drift})? \item \textbf{Q3 (Diagnostics):} How can the framework facilitate a more comprehensive, stratified evaluation to uncover the differential strengths of forecasting architectures?
+(Secs.~\ref{sec:lur-band} and \ref{sec:graded}) \end{itemize}